jman0306/1er-Proyecto-DAI/README.md

 insert into etiqueta values(1, 'Maravilloso') insert into etiqueta values(2, 'Predecible') insert into etiqueta values(3, 'Tedioso')

-insert into paginaEdicion values(1, 1)
-insert into paginaEdicion values(2, 2)
-insert into paginaEdicion values(3, 3)

 insert into libroAutor values(1, 1)
 insert into libroAutor values(2, 2)